MaterializeThoughts/fi7note-privacy/index.md

 In ordinary use, workout text and the resulting structured workout data are processed on your device rather than being sent to us as part of a general cloud logging workflow.

 Your saved app data may remain on your device unless:

 - you edit or delete it,
 - you clear app storage,
 - you uninstall the app,
 - your device, operating system, or platform removes app data or cached components,
-- or you voluntarily send information to us through a support or feedback flow.
+- you voluntarily send information to us through a support, feedback, or correction-sharing flow,
+- or you enable optional analytics, which sends only abstract usage events and technical analytics metadata as described above.

 Downloaded or cached app assets, including model-related or platform-managed artifacts, may be managed differently from your user-created workout history.